-(4) Had the impaired debt's accrued interest at the original terms, the Bank would have recognized interest revenues amounting to NIS 47 million (as of September 30, 2016 - NIS 39 million).
+(4) Had the impaired debt s accrued interest at the original terms, the Bank would have recognized interest revenues amounting to NIS 47 million (as of September 30, 2016 - NIS 39 million).

-C. Problematic debts under restructuring
+- 2. Additional information about impaired debts - C. Problematic debts under restructuring